marina601/scooter-circle/TESTING.md

 | 404.html |&check; | &check;| &check;| &check;|

 - Browser compatibility test has been successful and all browsers tested displayed the information correctly.
-Used [Lampada](https://app.lambdatest.com/console/realtime) to help with cross browser compatability
+Used [Lampada](https://app.lambdatest.com/console/realtime) to help with  cross-browser compatibility.

 ##### back to [content](#table-of-content)

 ## Bugs

 ### Add Review and Edit Review
-  - Whilst testing user stories, I realized the user is able to amend the product_model name, which would lead to review added not matching any products and only appearing on the user profile page.
+  - Whilst testing user stories, I realized the user can amend the product_model name, which would lead to review added not matching any products and only appearing on the user profile page.
-  - I have fixed it by including `readonly="readonly"` attribut to the **input** element.
+  - I have fixed it by including `readonly="readonly"` attribute to the **input** element.

 ### Navbar
   - Little but noticed during testing, Scooter Circle logo, when hovered, was displaying extra height.
-  - Fix: remove hight property in css
+  - Fix: remove hight property in CSS

 ### Home Page
   - During manual testing noticed that call to action button at the bottom of the page was not big enough and the text overlayed the background colour of the button, especially on the iPhone.
   - Fix: removed extra classes from the link and re-used the link style from the *Contact Page*, which solved the issue

 ### Filter functionality
-  - I came across an issue, when sorting price in filter function.
+  - I came across an issue when sorting price in the filter function.
 All the filters were working except the price, which was not returning the values in order.
-  - Fixed the issue by changing the data type the database was reasiving, originally it was a string, however I changed it to intigure, which solved the problem.
+  - Fixed the issue by changing the data type the database was receiving, originally it was a string, however, I changed it to a number, which solved the problem.
-  - I have also ensured when the new product is created the data recieved by the database is intiger by wrapping the value from the input field.
+  - I have also ensured when the new product is created the data received by the database is a number by wrapping the value from the input field.
     - `"product_price": int(request.form.get("product_price"))`

 ### Add Product  and Edit Product Form Validation